Mazzella Field

 Mazzella Field is a 2,400 seat soccer-specific stadium on the campus of Iona College in New Rochelle, New York.
-It is home to the Iona College Gaels soccer, rugby, and lacrosse teams, as well as the Women's New York Magic of United Women's Soccer.
+It is home to the Iona Gaels soccer, lacrosse, and rugby union teams, as well as the women's New York Magic of United Women's Soccer.

-First opened in 1989, it was originally used as a multi-purpose stadium that also hosted the school's football team until the program was disbanded in 2008.
+First opened in 1989, it was originally used as a multi-purpose stadium that also hosted the school's college football team until the program was disbanded in 2008.

 The field was the site of the 2008 Empire State Games men's lacrosse championships.

 In June 2017, Mazzella Field received a new FieldTurf surface striped for soccer and lacrosse.